Petrol Diesel Price Today: Check fuel rates in your city today

-Petrol Diesel Today: The prices of petrol and diesel continued to remain steady for the 78th consecutive day across the country on Monday, August 8, 2022.
+Petrol Diesel Today: Prices of petrol and diesel were unchanged for the 82nd consecutive day across India on Friday, August 12, 2022.

-The price of petrol in Delhi stands at Rs 96.72 per litre while that of diesel is at Rs 89.62.
-In Mumbai, petrol currently costs Rs 106.31, while diesel is retailing at Rs 94.27, data available on Indian Oil Corporation’s website showed.

 The rates of the two auto fuels have not altered across the country in over two months.
 They were simultaneously last revised across the country on May 22 when the central government had cut the excise duty on petrol by 8 per litre, and 6 rupees per litre on diesel.
 Since then fuel prices have been unchanged across the country except in Maharashtra where the new state government last month reduced the value-added tax (VAT) on petrol and diesel by Rs 5 and Rs 3, respectively.